Home » Business Email Etiquette Articles » Stop Addressing Emails with “Dear Sir/Madam”

 Don't use Sir or Madam in emails -- that's lazy!

 I know the sender is lazy when I get addressed as “Dear Sir/Madam” in any email or website form they fill out to send their pitch.
 Or they bought a list and mass-mailed thousands.
-Either way, not impressive for a new contact.
+Either way, it’s not impressive for a new contact.

-With just one or two clicks, it is on the About page, and you know that “Judith” is the person behind the site.
+With just one or two clicks, it is on the About page, and you know that “Judith” is behind the site.
 And to be clear, I am not a Sir, nor do I consider myself a Madam.

 Lazy Email Greetings